Joseph James DeAngelo: Marriage and relationships

-In May 1970, DeAngelo became engaged to nursing student Bonnie Jean Colwell, a classmate at Sierra College, but she ended the relationship in 1971 after he became manipulative and abusive, culminating in his demand that she help him cheat on an abnormal psychology test.
-After the break-up, he attempted to force her to marry him by threatening her with a gun.
+In May 1970, DeAngelo became engaged to nursing student Bonnie Jean Colwell, a classmate at Sierra College.
+She ended the relationship in 1971 after he became manipulative and abusive, culminating in his demand she help him cheat on a test for a psychology class he was failing.
+After the breakup, he attempted to force her to marry him by threatening her with a gun.